Overview

 How It Works

 The system is filled with water once, and then re-uses that water, over and over.
-It repeats the cycle, continually storing and dispatching renewable energy.
+It repeats the cycle, continually storing and dispatching reliable energy.

 Project Timeline